Activities per year

 Summary

-I’m the Academic Lead (Communication) for the School of Film, Media and Communication within the Faculty of Creative and Cultural Industries.
-I’m also the Course Leader and Principal Lecturer for BA (Hons) Journalism, where my specialist areas of teaching cover politics, ethics, current affairs and financial journalism.
+I’m the Course Leader and Principal Lecturer for BA (Hons) Journalism, BA (Hons) Journalism with Media Studies and BA (Hons) Journalism with Creative Writing.
+My specialist areas of teaching cover politics, ethics, current affairs and financial journalism.

 Biography

-I studied a degree in History and Politics, which helped me land my first job as a medieval archaeologist in Newcastle, which I thoroughly enjoyed for three years.
-After this, I was a curator for the Department of Oriental Antiquities (as it was known then) at the British Museum, which I recall as an incredible experience.
-I was brought in to help computerise the collection for objects such as Chinese porcelain and Japanese prints.
+I studied a degree in History and Politics, which helped me land my first job as a medieval archaeologist in Newcastle-upon-Tyne for three years.
+After this, I was a curator for the Department of Oriental Antiquities (as it was known then) at the British Museum, where I helped computerise the collections.

-Through the connections made there, I was invited to an interview for a job with the Financial Times, where I began my career as a financial journalist and within 18 months, I became the editor of my section.
-I provided one of the first subscription-based screen services with financial reports before the Internet became widespread and was also writing on the markets as a freelancer for the European Newspaper.
+After three years at the BM, I secured a job at the Financial Times as a financial journalist.
+After 18 months, I became the editor of my section. providing one of the first subscription-based screen services with financial reports before the launch of the Internet.
+During this time, I also wrote on the financial markets as a freelancer for the European Newspaper.

-After five years working with the Financial Times, I set up my own company that provided real-time reports by quickly translating financial markets data and providing analysis to be ready within five minutes.
-In this way, my business partners and I started offering analysis for the financial market in 1993.
+After five years working with the Financial Times, I set up my own company that provided real-time reports and analysis based on financial market activity and economic data.

-After 15 years running the business, I moved to Portsmouth where I carried on with my work remotely and joined a drama group where one of the members offered me the chance to do a guest lecture on politics at the University of Portsmouth to work as a PTHP lecturer delivering a module on politics.
-This led to me teaching once a week on the National Council for the Training of Journalists (NCTJ) accredited module, and then in 2008 I was offered a full-time position.
+After 15 years running the business, I moved to Portsmouth where I carried on with my work remotely before being offered the chance to work as a PTHP lecturer delivering a module on politics to Journalism students.
+In 2008, I was offered a full-time position and have been at the University ever since.

 Teaching Responsibilities